sami-evangelista/helena/HELP.md

 ### -tr=TYPE, --trace-type=TYPE

 Specify the type of trace (i.e., counter-example) displayed.
-TYPE must take on e of these three values:
+TYPE must take one of these three values:
 * FULL - The full trace is displayed.
 * EVENTS - Only the sequence of events, the initial and the final faulty states are displayed.
 Intermediary states are not